Stewed prunes are so delicious. Cooking softens them, and they end up swimming in the most delicious syrup.

 Both are good.
 I typically serve it cold because I like to let it thicken in the fridge.
 But it's also good warm, especially when spooned over Greek yogurt.

-The leftovers keep well in the fridge, in an airtight container, for 4-5 days.
-If you'd like to reheat the leftovers, do so very gently, covered, in the microwave on 50% power.
+The leftovers keep well in an airtight container in the fridge for up to 5 days.
+If you'd like to reheat the leftovers, do so gently, covered, in the microwave at 50% power.

 Recipe Card